Essential Oils: Some Things to Consider

 People tend to think that because they come from plants, essential oils are always safe and beneficial to use.
-But essential oils are highly concentrated and extremely powerful, are harvested and processed on an industrial scale, have big impacts on plants and communities, and should be used sparingly, with caution and respect.
+But essential oils are highly concentrated and extremely powerful, are harvested and processed on an industrial scale, and have big impacts on plants and communities.
+They should be used sparingly, with caution and respect.

 If you're making efforts to reduce your reliance on supermarkets and your participation in the global economy, you're probably making some basic personal care or healthcare items yourself at home.
 And Yay for you if you are!

 But there's a common ingredient included in most DIY personal care or heath care recipes that I think needs much more careful consideration than it's getting, and that's the topic of this post.

 Essential oils are concentrated, volatile oils obtained from aromatic plants usually by steam distillation or with chemical solvents, or by various other methods.
 Flowers, leaves, needles, fruit peel, wood, and roots are all plant parts that can yield essential oils.